 Dragonflies are an aeronautical marvel.
 They can hover, glide, and pursue prey species like mosquitoes at speeds up to 29 inches per second.
 They are an aggressive and voracious predator that eats midges, mosquitoes, butterflies, moths, and even smaller dragonflies and fish.

-The life cycle of a dragonfly has three stages: egg, larva, and adults.
+The life cycle of a dragonfly has three stages: egg, larva, and adult.
 After hatching in a pond, dragonfly larvae become aggressive predators that eat "anything smaller than they are".
 The larval stage of a dragonfly's life can last anywhere from 2 months to 5 years.
 After emerging from the larval stage, adult dragonflies live only 4 to 6 months.

 The largest species of dragonflies are the Lake Darner and Arrowhead Spike tail which average 3.1 inches long and the smallest dragonfly in the state is the Elfin Skimmer which is only .8 inches long.